Private Day Trips from Jerusalem

 The ancient town of Hebron is considered to be one of the oldest towns in Palestine.
 Hebron is a busy hub of West Bank trade, generating roughly a third of the area’s gross domestic product, largely due to the sale of limestone from quarries in its area.
 It has a local reputation for its grapes, figs, limestone, pottery workshops, and glassblowing factories.
 The old city of Hebron features narrow, winding streets, flat-roofed stone houses, and old bazaars.

 Herod the Great built this monumental fortress and palace on the highest hill in the Judean desert, 15KM south of Jerusalem.
 Herod was buried in the site which bore his name.
 The site was later a rebel stronghold and hiding place during the great revolts against the Romans.
-It is one of the most fascinating sites in the Holy Land.
+It is one of the most fascinating sites in the Holy Land to cover on a half or full day private trip from Jerusalem.

 Excavations have uncovered many remains such as huge water cisterns, towers, ritual baths, the pool complex featuring a large uncovered pool that was actually fed by the aqueduct from the village of Artas near Solomon’s Pools.
 Also found were the remains of three Byzantine churches.
 Secret tunnels used for escape in case of danger were also uncovered.
 Complete bathrooms dating to the Roman times, churches, buildings, and other archaeological remains of successive eras, particularly the Byzantine, were also found.